hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 Hazelcast `ISemaphore` is the distributed implementation of a linearizable and distributed semaphore.
 It offers multiple operations for acquiring the permits.
 This data structure is a part of CP Subsystem.

 Semaphore is a cluster-wide counting semaphore.
 Conceptually, it maintains a set of permits.
-Each `acquire()` waits, if necessary until a permit is available and then takes it.
+Each `acquire()` waits if necessary until a permit is available and then takes it.
 Dually, each `release()` adds a permit, potentially releasing a waiting acquirer.
 However, no actual permit objects are used; the semaphore just keeps a count of the number available and acts accordingly.